Organizations & Activities

 You've heard the advice before -- get involved, join a club.
 At Nassau there's an especially important reason to do so.
 We are a very large commuter college.
 Involvement is a good way to develop relationships with other students and to create a sense of community for yourself and others.

-We hope that one of the student groups described below will appeal to you.
+We hope that one of the student groups described below will interest you.
 If not, the Office of Student Activities will be happy to assist you in starting your own club.
 Stop by Room 150 in the College Center if you have questions or need help.

-Students who are involved in clubs and organizations say that it makes a great deal of difference in their attitude toward Nassau and toward their coursework.
+Students who are involved in clubs and organizations say that it makes a great deal of difference in their attitude toward Nassau.
 So give yourself the chance to make Nassau a more complete experience.
 Join a club!

 Here’s a look at the student organizations you’ll find at NCC: